 Dick’s music is primarily neoclassical.
 He is equally at home writing for both large and small ensembles – from solo piano to symphonies and opera.
-He favors lyrical melody, unobtrusive harmony, simple textures and clear forms.
+He favors lyrical melody, simple textures and clear forms.

 In 2013, his opera, Bambino, was added to the permanent display in the "Babe Ruth: His Life and Legend" exhibit at the National Baseball Hall of Fame in Cooperstown, NY.

 Dr. Maltz is Distinguished Professor Emeritus at the University of South Carolina Aiken where he taught music theory and composition for 27 years.
 He founded the Aiken Composers Guild in 2018, an association of college professors, students and community members dedicated to promoting new music.
 He founded the Aiken Youth Orchestra and served as its conductor and artistic director from 2002 to 2009.
-He is currently Director of Music at St. Augustine of Canterbury Episcopal Church in Aiken, South Carolina.
+He is currently Director of Music at St. Augustine Episcopal Church in Aiken, South Carolina.